David Hume: Political theory

-Hume's writings have been described as largely seminal to conservative theory, and he is considered a founding father of conservatism.
-In contrast, many of his ideas, such as limited government, private property when there is scarcity, and constitutionalism, are first principles of liberalism.
-Thomas Jefferson banned the History from University of Virginia, feeling that it had "spread universal toryism over the land."
+Many of Hume's political ideas, such as limited government, private property when there is scarcity, and constitutionalism, are first principles of liberalism.
+Thomas Jefferson banned the History from the University of Virginia, feeling that it had "spread universal toryism over the land".
 By comparison, Samuel Johnson thought Hume to be "a Tory by chance [...] for he has no principle.
 If he is anything, he is a Hobbist."
 A major concern of Hume's political philosophy is the importance of the rule of law.
 He also stresses throughout his political essays the importance of moderation in politics, public spirit, and regard to the community.

 Throughout the period of the American Revolution, Hume had varying views.
 For instance, in 1768 he encouraged total revolt on the part of the Americans.
-In 1775, he became certain that a revolution would take place and said that he believed in the American principle and wished the British government would let them be.
-Hume's influence on some of the Founders can be seen in Benjamin Franklin's suggestion at the Philadelphia Convention of 1787 that no high office in any branch of government should receive a salary, which is a suggestion Hume had made in his emendation of James Harrington's Oceana.
+In 1775 he became certain that a revolution would take place and said that he believed in the American principle and wished the British government would let them be.
+Hume's influence on some of the American Founding Fathers can be seen in Benjamin Franklin's suggestion at the Philadelphia Convention of 1787 that no high office in any branch of government should receive a salary, which is a suggestion Hume had made in his emendation of James Harrington's The Commonwealth of Oceana.

 The legacy of religious civil war in 18th-century Scotland, combined with the relatively recent memory of the 1715 and 1745 Jacobite risings, had fostered in Hume a distaste for enthusiasm and factionalism.
 These appeared to him to threaten the fragile and nascent political and social stability of a country that was deeply politically and religiously divided.
 Hume thought that society is best governed by a general and impartial system of laws; he is less concerned about the form of government that administers these laws, so long as it does so fairly.
-However, he also clarified that a republic must produce laws, while "monarchy, when absolute, contains even something repugnant to law."
+However, he also clarified that a republic must produce laws, while "monarchy, when absolute, contains even something repugnant to law".

 Hume expressed suspicion of attempts to reform society in ways that departed from long-established custom, and he counselled peoples not to resist their governments except in cases of the most egregious tyranny.
-However, he resisted aligning himself with either of Britain's two political parties, the Whigs and the Tories:

-My views of things are more conformable to Whig principles; my representations of persons to Tory prejudices.
+However, he resisted aligning himself with either of Britain's two political parties, the Whigs and the Tories, explaining that "my views of things are more conformable to Whig principles; my representations of persons to Tory prejudices".